oracle-livelabs/developer/dev-guide-ai-finance/local-tenancy/local-tenancy.md

     ![Navigate to folder](./images/folder.png " ")

-## Task 3: Install Python 3.9 or Higher
+## Task 4: Install Python 3.11

-To run the application, Python version 3.9 or higher is required.
+To run the application, Python version 3.11 or higher is required.
 Follow the steps below to ensure Python is installed on your machine.

 1. Run the following command to check which version of Python is installed.